Why Automate Your Home

 Now, imagine extending the simple conveniences you already have, a little at a time, to include control for lighting, appliances, entertainment components, heating and air conditioning, communication, security, draperies and blinds and more – from anywhere and everywhere, automatically and remotely.
 That's a smart home – and that's Home Controls.

-Home automation offers the security of knowing your home will alert you if anything is amiss, and you can even look in on your home from anywhere in the world.
-A bit of technology can make for a safer and healthier living environment!
+Automated houses offer the security of knowing your home will alert you if anything is amiss, and you can even look in on your home from anywhere in the world.
+Automating your home can make for a safer and healthier living environment!

-Enjoy energy savings by giving your home the responsibility of regulating your lights, water heater, HVAC system, entertainment components, appliances and irrigation system, so these devices are on only when needed.
+Enjoy energy savings by giving your automated house the responsibility of regulating your lights, water heater, HVAC system, entertainment components, appliances and irrigation system, so these devices are on only when needed.

 Inside A Smart Home

 Automating your home is fun and exciting, and the possibilities are limited only by your imagination!
-Here are some of the options available for customizing your own connected smart home.
-Start out slowly, build onto your current system, or incorporate all these systems into a new construction project!
+Here are some of the options available for how to automate your home.
+Start out slowly, build onto your current automated house system, or incorporate all these systems into a new construction project!

-Your entire home operates automatically when you program an intelligent controller to become the brains of your smart home.
+Your entire automated home operates automatically when you program an intelligent controller to become the brains of your smart home.
 Control lighting, climate controls, entertainment components, irrigation, and any other systems in the Home Controls online catalog.
-After your system is programmed, it operates on its own to decide what your home should do under various circumstances.
-You can also manually control your system with user-friendly keypads and touchscreens, and even through a smart phone or the Internet!
+After your automated house system is programmed, it operates on its own to decide what your home should do under various circumstances.
+You can also manually control your automated home system with user-friendly keypads and touchscreens, and even through a smart phone or the Internet!

 Lighting & Appliance Control

-- Turn lights on or off and dim or brighten them from anywhere, inside or outside your home, without running any new wires!
+- Turn lights on or off and dim or brighten them from anywhere, inside or outside your automated house, without running any new wires!
 It's possible with powerline or RF/wireless control.

 - Program indoor and outdoor lights to turn on and off according to a schedule or event.

-- Program entire lighting scenes with one button push.
+- Automate light scenes entirely with one button push.
 For example, a keychain remote can initiate your "At Home" security mode and lighting scene, so you never again have to drive up to a dark home.
 Or your "Home Theater" scene might dim your lights, close the drapes, turn on entertainment components, and start the popcorn maker!

 - Control your lights and appliances with light sensors.
 If it gets dark, lights turn on and then off again a few hours later.
 When it gets light, automatically turn on your coffee pot and even your hair curlers.